 Where do students stay?

-On our Longreach program, students stay as a group at Longreach Pastoral College, just outside Longreach.
-And on our Charleville program, students stay as a group at the historic Corones Hotel in the town centre.
-Both accommodation venues provide separate male and female rooms and bathrooms.
+We work with schools to arrange suitable accommodation in the host community for students.
+Options include billets or homestays with local families arranged through the local high school or purpose-built student accommodation.
+For example, on our Longreach program, student groups can stay as a group at Longreach Pastoral College, just outside Longreach, and on our Charleville program, groups can stay at the historic Corones Hotel in the town centre.
+Both of these accommodation venues provide separate male and female rooms and bathrooms.

 What does the program cost?

-The program fee is $550, which includes accommodation, three meals and morning tea each day, entry to activities shown on the final program schedule, and all transport at the destination.
+We work with schools to develop a suitable program for their student group and the program fee will depend on the local accommodation option, local transport requirements and local tours and activities selected by the school.
+The program fee will include accommodation, three meals and morning tea each day, entry to activities shown on the final program schedule, and all transport at the destination.

 What is not included in the program fee?